 18.3.3.
 Alternate Functions of Port C

 In ATmega103 compatibility mode, Port C is output only.
-The ATmega128A is by default shipped in compatibility mode.
-Thus, if the parts are not programmed before they are put on the PCB, PORTC will be output during first power up, and until the ATmega103 compatibility mode is disabled.
 The Port C has an alternate function as the address high byte for the External Memory Interface.

 Table 18-9 Port C Pins Alternate Functions